 Managing Diabetes During Ramadan 2020

 Hyperglycemic conditions call for urgent measures for effective control and management of diabetes and Ramadan 2020.
 Fasting for patients with diabetes represents an essential personal decision.
 This should be made in light of guidelines for religious exemptions and after careful assessment of the connected risks.
 This, in turn, follows ample discussion with the treating physician.
 During Ramadan, several vital issues deserve special attention.

 Managing Diabetes During Fasting: Means Of A Problem-free Ramadan!

 - Frequent monitoring of glycemia

 It is essential that patients monitor their blood glucose levels several times daily.
 This is especially critical in patients with type 1 and types 2 insulin-dependent diabetes.

 The diet during Ramadan should not deviate significantly from a routine healthy and balanced diet.
 It should aim at maintaining a uniform body mass.
 Experts also recommend that fluid intake be increased during non-fasting hours of the day to create water balance within the body.
 As Sehri meal, complex carbohydrates are best advisable while Iftaari should comprise simpler carbohydrates.

 - Exercise and physical workout

-Diabetic persons may maintain normal levels of physical activity during the fasting.
+Diabetic persons may maintain normal levels of physical activity during fasting.
 However, excessive physical activity may lead to a higher risk of hypoglycemia and so, should be avoided.
 In some patients with inadequately controlled type 1 diabetes, exercise may lead to extreme hyperglycemia.